Margaret Cotter Sells 2,750 Shares of Reading International, Inc. (NASDAQ:RDI) Stock

 - On Monday, January 31st, Margaret Cotter sold 2,750 shares of Reading International stock.
 The stock was sold at an average price of $4.38, for a total transaction of $12,045.00.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Eidelman Virant Capital boosted its stake in shares of Reading International by 111.5% during the fourth quarter.
-Eidelman Virant Capital now owns 885,010 shares of the company’s stock valued at $3,611,000 after purchasing an additional 466,500 shares during the period.
-Wittenberg Investment Management Inc. boosted its stake in shares of Reading International by 6.1% during the third quarter.
-Wittenberg Investment Management Inc. now owns 1,343,326 shares of the company’s stock valued at $6,797,000 after purchasing an additional 77,027 shares during the period.
-Gamco Investors INC. ET AL boosted its stake in shares of Reading International by 13.3% during the fourth quarter.
-Gamco Investors INC. ET AL now owns 222,200 shares of the company’s stock valued at $898,000 after purchasing an additional 26,000 shares during the period.
-State Street Corp purchased a new stake in shares of Reading International during the second quarter valued at approximately $170,000.
-Finally, Gabelli Funds LLC boosted its stake in shares of Reading International by 30.7% during the third quarter.
-Gabelli Funds LLC now owns 41,600 shares of the company’s stock valued at $210,000 after purchasing an additional 9,770 shares during the period.
-Institutional investors and hedge funds own 43.19% of the company’s stock.
+Several large investors have recently modified their holdings of the company.
+BlackRock Inc. lifted its stake in shares of Reading International by 2.5% in the 4th quarter.
+BlackRock Inc. now owns 111,183 shares of the company’s stock worth $449,000 after acquiring an additional 2,726 shares during the period.
+Geode Capital Management LLC lifted its stake in shares of Reading International by 2.7% in the 4th quarter.
+Geode Capital Management LLC now owns 166,990 shares of the company’s stock worth $674,000 after acquiring an additional 4,349 shares during the period.
+Gamco Investors INC. ET AL lifted its stake in shares of Reading International by 13.3% in the 4th quarter.
+Gamco Investors INC. ET AL now owns 222,200 shares of the company’s stock worth $898,000 after acquiring an additional 26,000 shares during the period.
+Eidelman Virant Capital lifted its stake in shares of Reading International by 111.5% in the 4th quarter.
+Eidelman Virant Capital now owns 885,010 shares of the company’s stock worth $3,611,000 after acquiring an additional 466,500 shares during the period.
+Finally, Millennium Management LLC lifted its stake in shares of Reading International by 76.2% in the 3rd quarter.
+Millennium Management LLC now owns 17,991 shares of the company’s stock worth $91,000 after acquiring an additional 7,783 shares during the period.
+43.19% of the stock is owned by institutional investors.

 Reading International Company Profile (Get Rating)